argonavis-labs/candidate-screener/prompt-versions/prompt_v7.md

 Score 2: Below average
 - Scattershot accents or competing saturated panels (e.g., large bright color bands) that dominate without purpose.
-- Pure default link blue plus default underline in an otherwise custom system; inconsistent link/CTA colors; no state logic.
+- Default link blue with thick default underline in an otherwise custom system; inconsistent link/CTA colors; no state logic.
 - Value flicker from mixed mats/whites; full‑color logos/tiles not harmonized by the shell; textures or illustrations that spike value and disrupt hierarchy.

 Score 1: Poor